β Test Case: Custom Metadata Matching β New Matching Type, Field Mapping, and Birthdate Matching

 - System matches or creates Person Accounts based on combined logic across multiple fields

-- Summit Event Registration records clearly display:
+- Summit Event Registration records clearly display:- Matching outcome

 - Fields evaluated